n8finch/angular-website-app-starter/README.md

 Can be used for a simple website using angular, or even a base to start using one something like WordPress

+## Todos

+- Make sure routing with `$locationProvider` is working well.
+- Branch to use for a simple WP theme.

 ## Contributing

 1. Fork it!